Ekev: Happiness and Sadness

 Moshe continues his discourse guaranteeing the Jewish people prosperity and good health if they follow the mitzvot, the commandments.
 He reminds us to look at our history and to know that we can and should trust in G-d's.
 However, we should be careful so that we are not distracted by our material success, lest we forget and ignore G-d's.

-Moshe warns us against idolatry (the definition of idolatry is the belief that anything other than God has power) and against self-righteousness ("Do not say because of my virtue that G-d's brought me to occupy this land ... but because of the wickedness of these nations that G-d's is driving them out before you").
+Moshe warns us against idolatry (the definition of idolatry is the belief that anything other than G-d has power) and against self-righteousness ("Do not say because of my virtue that G-d's brought me to occupy this land ... but because of the wickedness of these nations that G-d's is driving them out before you").
 He then details our rebellions against G-d during the 40 years in the desert and the giving of the Second Tablets (Moshe broke the first Tablets containing the Ten Commandments during the sin of the Golden Calf).

 This week's portion dispels a common misconception.
 People think that "Man does not live by bread alone" means that a person needs additional foods beyond bread to survive.
 The quotation in its entirety is, "Man does not live by bread alone ... but by all that comes out of G-d's mouth" (Deut.8:3).